 PASTE AND PLUM TYPE VARIETIES

-2-3 oz paste tomatoes, meaty, said to be less suspectible to blossom end rot.
+2-3 oz paste tomatoes, meaty, said to be less susceptible to blossom end rot.
 Heirloom variety from Italy.

 (Fedco/Maine) OP – 65 days – Indeterminate

-Large elongated 3–6″ pinkish plum tomato, particularly delicious for a paste.
+Large elongated 3–6″ pinkish plum tomato, particularly delicious fresh compared to most paste varieties.
 A winner in Fedco’s 2007 paste test, and did very well at our taste testings.
 Low incidence of blossom end rot, but crack in wet weather.
 Organic seed.